Circle is

 The Heartbeat of Our Community.

-Join a Circle Tour
+Join the Fall Circle Tour and Workshop

 Foundations of Compass Circles